AlexTISYoung/snipar/docs/tutorial.rst

 SNIPar contains a script, ibd.py, that employs a Hidden Markov Model (HMM) to infer the IBD segments for the sibling pairs.
 The per-SNP genotyping error probability will be inferred from parent-offspring pairs when available;
 alternatively, a genotyping error probability can be provided using the --p_error option.
-By default, SNPs with genotyping error probabilities greater than 0.01 will be filtered out, but this threshold can be changed with the --max_error argument.
+By default, SNPs with genotyping error rates greater than 0.01 will be filtered out, but this threshold can be changed with the --max_error argument.
 To infer the IBD segments from the genotype data in example/sample.bed,use the following command

-    ``python ibd.py example/sample --king example/sample.king.kin0 --agesex example/sample.agesex --map example/sample.genetic_map.txt --outprefix example/ --threads 4 --ld_out``
+    ``python ibd.py example/sample --king example/sample.king.kin0 --agesex example/sample.agesex --outprefix example/ --threads 4 --ld_out``

 This will output the IBD segments to a gzipped text file example/chr_1.ibd.segments.gz.
 The *--king* argument requires the address of the relations (parent-offspring, sibling) inferred by KING by using the --related command, and the *--agesex* argument requires the address of a white-space separated text file with columns 'FID' (family ID), 'IID'
 (individual ID), 'age', 'sex' (coded as 'M' for male and 'F' for female).

+The algorithm requires a genetic map to compute the probabilities of transitioning between different IBD states.
+If the genetic map positions (in cM) are provided in .bim file, the script will use these.
+Alternatively, the *--map* argument allows the user to specify a genetic map in the same format as used by SHAPEIT (https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats) an example of which is provided in example/sample.genetic_map.txt.

-If no genetic map is provided, either using the *--map* argument or in the .bim file, then the script will use the deCODE sex-averaged map on Hg19 coordinates (Halldorsson, Bjarni V., et al. "Characterizing mutagenic effects of recombination through a sequence-level genetic map."
-Science 363.6425 (2019).), which is stored in SNIPar/decode_map/.
-The *--map* argument allows the user to specify a genetic map in the same format as used by SHAPEIT: https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats).
+If no genetic map is provided, then the deCODE sex-averaged map on Hg19 coordinates (Halldorsson, Bjarni V., et al. "Characterizing mutagenic effects of recombination through a sequence-level genetic map."
+Science 363.6425 (2019).), which is stored in SNIPar/decode_map/, will be used.

+The algorithm computes LD scores of SNPs in order to account for correlations between SNPs.
+The '--ld_out' argument writes the LD scores to file in the same format as LDSC (https://github.com/bulik/ldsc).

 If the user has a pedigree file with columns FID (family ID), IID (individual ID), FATHER_ID (father ID), MOTHER_ID (mother ID), they can input that instead of the *--king* and *--agesex* arguments.
 Missing IDs in the pedigree are denoted by 0.
 Siblings are inferred as individuals in the pedigree that share both parents.
-(Warning: MZ twins should be removed from the pedigree.)
+(Warning: MZ twins should be removed from the pedigree to avoid confusing them with full-siblings.)
 Using the example pedigree in example/sample.ped, you can infer IBD using this command:

     ``python ibd.py example/sample --pedigree example/sample.ped --map example/sample.genetic_map.txt --outprefix example/ --threads 4 --ld_out``